Research Topic

 Supervisor: Professor Uta Balbier

 I am interested in the relationship between political thought and religious ideas in the mid-twentieth century, particularly within the debates concerning social, political and international thought in the Anglophone world.
-My project can broadly be understood as an intervention in the intellectual history of postwar Anglo-American liberalism.
-I am working on a genealogy of the idea known as 'Christian realism' which has often been attributed to the American theologian and political philosopher Reinhold Niebuhr and the British historian Herbert Butterfield, but also a broader cast of figures as diverse as George Kennan, T.S Eliot, C.S Lewis and Ursula Niebuhr.
-My work seeks to place Christian realist discourse within its broader context of the re-invention of Anglo-American liberalism from the interwar years to the early Cold War.
+My project can broadly be regarded as an intervention in the intellectual history of postwar Anglo-American liberalism.
+I am working on a genealogy of the idea known as 'Christian realism' which can be understood as the attempt by theologians and political philosophers to secularise some of the core presuppositions of Jewish and Christian theology to reinvent social and political liberalism intellectually.
+The heart of this study lies in the work and thought of the American theologian and public intellectual Reinhold Niebuhr and the English historian Herbert Butterfield.
+My work seeks to place Christian realist discourse within its broader context of the crisis of democracy and Anglo-American liberalism from the interwar years to the early Cold War, as well as to emphasise the interconnectedness between Cold War liberalism and political theology.

 Academic Background